syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 {% endhighlight  %}
 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](How-to_images/Configure Grid through Grid Model properties_img1.png)

 ##  Work with partial views

-The Grid can be rendered in either `Unobtrusive` or `Non-unobtrusive` mode.
+The grid can be rendered in either `Unobtrusive` or `Non-unobtrusive` mode.

-In unobtrusive mode, to load grid from partial view via AJAX, in the success callback, the partial view should be parsed using `ej.widget.init` method.
+In unobtrusive mode, to load grid from partial view via AJAX, in the success callback, the partial view should be parsed using the `ej.widget.init` method.

  N> The `ej.widget.init` method is available in `ej.unobtrusive.min.js` file.

- N> If  `InitUnobtrusiveInScriptManager`  key is set in appSettings of web config then the `Html.EJ().ScriptManager()` should be placed in the partial view.
+ N> If  the `InitUnobtrusiveInScriptManager`  key is set in appSettings of web config then the `Html.EJ().ScriptManager()` should be placed in the partial view.

- The following code example describes the above behavior.
+ The following code example describes the previous behavior.

 {% tabs %}
 {% highlight razor %}